The WordPress.com stats helper monkeys prepared a 2013 annual report for this blog.

 The toll of this atmosphere of what can only be described as cultural oppression, is untold.
 Obesity, rickets, self-harming, depression and eating disorders are all on the increase in young people, but very few politicians are willing to see the evidence that stares them in the face.
 Children have no vote, and so – play being the one area of their lives that is, or should be, entirely their own – England has no play policy.

 Local decisions are increasingly reflecting this criminal omission, as Tim Gill’s recent blog about the decimation of local play services starkly describes.
-“Hard choices need to made” is the mantra, as ministers make a virtue of closing down or massively contracting whole areas of public life; except that, if the beneficiaries are children, it’s evidently not that hard at all.
+“Hard choices need to made” is the mantra, as ministers make a virtue of closing down or massively contracting whole areas of public life; except that, if the victims of these choices are children, it’s evidently not that hard at all.

 2014 will be a crucial year for the play movement.
 In May 2015, if the Coalition Government remains intact until then, there will be a general election.
 Now is the time to seek manifesto pledges and other policy commitments from the political parties who will be campaigning for votes.
 The way to do that is simple, but not easy.